simonwisdom/lab/readme.md

 [Extract URLs](https://lab.simonwisdom.com/extract-urls) - Extract URLs from a website for analysis in the LLM Web Parser

-[Mkdocs to Markdown](https://lab.simonwisdom.com/mkdocs-to-markdown) - Download an entire MkDocs site as Markdown
+[Sitemap to Markdown](https://lab.simonwisdom.com/mkdocs-to-markdown) - Download an entire website as Markdown

 [LLM Widget](https://lab.simonwisdom.com/llm-widget) - A static widget to message multiple LLM providers